Luden02/OrbitOPL-Toolbox/README.md

 OrbitOPL Toolbox is an open-source and cross-platform application for organizing your PlayStation 2 game library.

 It was created to fill the gap left by OPLManager, which lacks macOS and Linux support.
-The goal isn’t to replace OPLManager, but to offer an alternative — one that’s modern, intuitive, and built with technologies familiar to JavaScript developers.
+The goal isn’t to replace OPLManager, but to offer an alternative, one that’s modern, intuitive, and built with technologies familiar to JavaScript developers.

 # ✨ Features

 ## ✅ Current

 - Cross-Platform: Windows, macOS, and Linux support
+- Reading ISO Games in Library
-- ISO files Support
+- Importing ISO Games with Auto-Discovery + Artwork fetching
 - Modern UI: Built with Electron for a clean, user-friendly experience
-- Game artwork: "Single/Bulk GameArt Download" Functionality
+- Artwork download: on single game or full library fetch

 ## 🚧 Roadmap

 ### Short Term

-- Single-file & batch game import (.iso / .bin.cue)
+- Multiple game imports
-- Auto-rename imports to pattern-based .iso
+- .bin/.cue auto conversion to .iso during import
 - Search & filter games

 ### Long Term